Acromicric DysplasiaSymptoms, Doctors, Treatments, Advances & More

 Acromicric dysplasia is an autosomal dominant condition, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
 Most cases result from new mutations in the gene and occur in people with no history of the disorder in their family.
 In other cases, an affected person inherits the mutation from one affected parent.

-Valerie Daire-Cormier practices in Paris, France.
-Ms. Daire-Cormier and is rated as an Elite expert by MediFind in the treatment of Acromicric Dysplasia.
-Her top areas of expertise are Myhre Syndrome, Achondroplasia, Polydactyly, Brachydactyly Mononen Type, and Adenoidectomy.
+Valerie Daire-Cormier practices practicing medicine in Paris, France.
+Ms. Daire-Cormier is rated as an Elite expert by MediFind in the treatment of Acromicric Dysplasia.
+She is also highly rated in 107 other conditions, according to our data.
+Her clinical expertise encompasses Myhre Syndrome, Polydactyly, Achondroplasia, Brachydactyly Mononen Type, and Adenoidectomy.

-Martin Zenker practices in Magdeburg, Germany.
-Mr. Zenker and is rated as an Elite expert by MediFind in the treatment of Acromicric Dysplasia.
-His top areas of expertise are RASopathies, Noonan Syndrome, Syndactyly, and Acromicric Dysplasia.
+Martin Zenker practices practicing medicine in Magdeburg, Germany.
+Mr. Zenker is rated as an Elite expert by MediFind in the treatment of Acromicric Dysplasia.
+He is also highly rated in 60 other conditions, according to our data.
+His clinical expertise encompasses RASopathies, Noonan Syndrome, Syndactyly, and Acromicric Dysplasia.

 Background: Proteus syndrome is a rare overgrowth disorder.
 Most people begin to have symptoms between 6 months and 2 years of age.
 There are very few living adults with this disease.
 There is also no known treatment for it.
 Researchers want to see if a new drug can slow down or stop overgrowth in people with Proteus syndrome.